DanPmkr/course-in-a-box/modules/content/_posts/2021-10-01-choose-the-right-topic.md

 Select and download the document from the downloaded books.

+Here are the basics things you need to do before starting.

-### Step 1: Ask Some Questions about Your Readers and Their Needs
+### 1: Ask Some Questions about Your Readers and Their Needs

 here are some questions I’d suggest you consider to help you identify and sort through those hunches.